Gaspared/miband4/README.md

 ```
 sqlite3 /data/data/com.xiaomi.hm.health/databases/origin_db_[YOURDBNAMEHERE] "select AUTHKEY from DEVICE"
 ```
-On a **non rooted phone** you may consider using https://www.freemyband.com/
+On a **non rooted phone** you may consider using https://www.freemyband.com/ or [Logging in with Xiaomi account](https://github.com/argrento/huami-token)

 **NOTICE**: Every time you hard reset the band/watch, the Bluetooth MAC Address will be changed and you must grab a new key!
 Also, anytime you unpair your band/watch from MiFit, the pairing key will be invalidated and you must make new pairing in MiFit app.